MikeFP/wiser-challenge-login/README.md

 Note: If you are already running a webserver on port 80 (e.g. Macs usually have the Apache webserver running on port 80) you can still start the example in production mode by passing a different port as an Environment Variable when starting (e.g. `PORT=3000 npm start`).

+## Running tests

+To run the tests from the command-line, use `npm run cypress:run`.
+A video recording of the tests will be recorded and stored in the path `cypress/videos`.

+To run and inspect the tests visually in your browser of choice, use `npm run cypress:open` and click on a test on the list to run it.

 ## Feature notes

 For mock purposes, each login attempt alternates between success and error responses.